pedro00dk/willow/tracers/java/README.md

     "steps": "the maximum amount of steps the script can execute.
 It considers only steps in the provided script, API calls from other modules are not counted."
 }
 ```

-The output follows the JSON-Schema found in the schemas folder in this project.